caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ## openHAB2 configuration for the samba server:
 This is required to grant the PC based Eclipse Smart Home Designer access to the requested configuration folder on your Raspbian.
 **NOTE:** This is for using samba for openHAB2 ONLY.
-If you already have set up a samba with a different user and a full access to raspberry, this might be obsolete.
+If you already have set up a samba with a different user and a full access to raspberry, this might be obolete.

 The shares are configured to be not open for guests nor to the public.
 Let’s activate the “openhab” user as a samba user
 ```bash